fharris/oke-oidcs-gcp/README.md

    Dont forget verifing that billing is enabled for your oke-oidc-gcp Google Cloud project.

-You can do it with gcloud
 ```
    gcloud billing projects link oke-oidc-gcp --billing-account=MY-BILLING-ACCOUNT-ID

 ```
-or in the console.
 Once done you can validate it:

 ```
 gcloud billing projects describe oke-oidc-gcp